ihepda/java-tech-debt/README.md

 Currently are available only 2 type of report:
 * sysout: dump the report in the standard output stream (System.out)
 * simple: dump the report in a file
+* xml: dump the report in a file in XML format

 ### Custom report
 You can use a custom report writing a class that implements **io.github.ihepda.techdebt.report.TechDebtReport** or extends **io.github.ihepda.techdebt.report.AbstractReport** overriding the methods init and report.